Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Dilip Chitre and The Felling of the Banyan Tree
+Dilip Chitre And A Summary of The Felling of the Banyan Tree

 The Felling of the Banyan Tree focuses on a particular time in a family's history when a drastic decision has to be made by the father.
 This decision involves the demolition of houses on a hill and the cutting down of a huge tree which has stood for centuries in the same spot.